MuckT/FeedCheck/README.md

 - Unused Stops

 ### Feed Management Tools
-- Remove rows with matching values for search from file
+- Remove rows with matching values for a search term from a file
 - Return all rows for all files in Feed that match search term(s)
 - Return all rows for a file in a Feed that match search term(s)